- Jewish Cultural Center houses the Federation’s offices and a three-star pre-school, Aleph Bet Children’s Center.

 - Philanthropy Camp, and other special events are offered throughout the year.
 The Federation coordinates community-wide holiday celebrations, such as the community July 4th indoor picnic, the Community Chanukah Party, Yom HaShoah, and several Israel celebrations.

 - The Jewish Federation offers camp grants and Israel scholarships for children in our community to attend Jewish summer programs, and subsidizes adult missions to Israel.
 The high school activity program, Jew Crew, is also a program of the Jewish Federation.

-- Our largest allocation supports the Chattanooga Jewish Congregational Religious School (CJCRS).
+- Our largest allocation supports Machanooga, the joint congregational religious School.